-That conversation got me thinking about all of the clients I have worked with who have a huge collection of books and how hard it is to let go of them.
+The conversation got me thinking about some of my previous clients – specifically those with extensive book collections.
+Those clients find it hard it is to let go of their books.
 And one of my aunts is a writer with a huge weakness for books.
-Much of her modestly sized two-bedroom apartment is taken up by bookshelves.
+Full bookshelves occupy much of her modestly sized two-bedroom apartment.

-Now, let’s imagine that you are moving to a smaller home or that you are tired of tripping over the piles on the floor and it’s time to do a good edit.
+You can also be sentimentally attached to many of your books because the characters can become friends.
+I have no doubt they look beautiful on your shelves, the floor, your coffee table, and so on.
+Now, let’s imagine that you are moving to a smaller home or you are tired of tripping over the piles on the floor.
+It’s time to do a good edit.

-Perhaps start by pulling a collection of about twenty books you would take with you if you were stranded on a desert island and place them on a shelf of their own.
-Those are the non-negotiable ones.
+Imagine you were stranded on a desert island.
+Collect about twenty books you would take with you and place them on a separate shelf.
+Those are the books you will keep.

-Next, sort all of your non-fiction books into categories.
-Once you discover that you have twenty books on how to get organized you may decide that there is really only one that you will read again and you will let the rest go to someone else who will read the book and actually implement some of the ideas.
-Or if you have forty cookbooks and you rarely cook, let alone try new recipes, you could let go of 90 per cent of them.
-After all, if you need a recipe there are thousands available online.
+Next, sort your non-fiction books into categories.
+Once you discover that you have twenty books on Home Organizing, you may decide that there is really only one that you will read again.
+Let the rest go to someone else who will read them and implement some of the ideas.
+Or if you have 40 cookbooks, but you rarely cook, let alone try new recipes, you could let go of 90% of them.
+After all, if you need a recipe, there are thousands available online.

 Pass Them Along

-If you read a book that you really enjoy, instead of putting it back on the shelf, pass it along to someone else who will enjoy it and ask them to do the same.
-If you buy or are given a book that you start to read and lose interest in after a few pages, pass it along to someone else who will read it.
+If you read a book that you enjoy, instead of putting it back on the shelf, consider passing it along to someone else who will appreciate it.
+Then, ask them to do the same.
+If you buy or receive a book that you start to read but lose interest in, pass it along to someone else who will read it.